Athanaseus/aimfast/doc/intro.rst

 Command line usage
 ------------------

-Get the four (4) statistical moments of the residual image
+Get the statistics of the residual image

 .. code-block:: bash

     $ aimfast --residual-image cube.residual.fits

-Get combination of the four (4) moments and dynamic range in one step where argument -af is the multiplying factor of the peak source area:
+Get the residual image stats and dynamic range in one step where argument -af is a factor to multiply the beam area to get target peak area:

 .. code-block:: bash

     $ aimfast --residual-image cube.residual.fits --restored-image cube.image.fits -af 5

-or using sky model file (tigger lsm.html or text file):
+or using sky model file (e.g. tigger lsm.html):

 .. code-block:: bash